K-Factor formula for fire sprinklers

 The units which we use are important and much not be mixed. you much also be very cautious with the k factor and ensure that you get the correct value for a metric or imperial calculation, the units for both are given below:

 for metric calculations:

 p = pressure in bar

-For standard type sprinkler heads the many design standards specify standard k-factors and minimum pressure, which can be used for different Hazard classifications and design densities.
-For all other types of sprinkler heads the manufactures data sheet should be referred to for the k-factor and minimum head pressure.
+For many standard types of sprinkler, the design standards such as EN 12845 & NFPA 13 specify the standard k-factors and minimum pressure which should be used for different Hazard classifications and design densities.
+For all other types of sprinkler heads, the manufactures data sheet should be referred to for the k-factor and minimum head pressure.

 |Hazard Class||Design Density (mm/min)||K-factor||Minimum Pressure (Bar)|

 As a designer, you must check the k-factor value for the nozzle or head manufacturer and ensure its application is correct.
 You should also seek guidance from the design standard which is applicable.

 The relationship between the k-factor, pressure and flow

 The graph below shows the relationship between the k-factor, pressure and flow.
 You can clearly see from this that for the same pressure with a high k-factor nozzle the flow from the head or nozzle increases.
 We can sometimes use this to our advantage by selecting the correct sprinkler head k-factor to provide the design density required with the minimum energy requirement (water pressure).